srdusr/srdwm/docs/IMPLEMENTATION_STATUS.md

   `WAYLAND_DEBUG=1` protocol tracing and fixing real bugs - see the Wayland backend section above for the full account.

+- ✅ **Mouse cursor** (`crates/wayland/src/cursor.rs`).
+Previously **nothing
+  drew a pointer at all** - invisible mouse on a bare TTY.
+It hid because the nested backend runs inside another compositor, which draws a cursor over srdwm's window; only the DRM backend is affected, and only when run as a real session.
+A built-in arrow (a reviewable ASCII bitmap, no XCursor theme dependency, same reasoning as `decoration.rs`'s font fallback) is now composited above everything on the output the pointer is on.
+  `CursorImageStatus::Hidden` is honoured. **Not** yet done: rendering a client's own cursor surface or a named shape, so an app asking for an I-beam still gets the arrow.
+  **Verified in the QEMU VM**: screendump of a bare-TTY session shows a recognisable arrow at the pointer position - 113 white fill + 58 black outline pixels at screen centre, where the pointer starts.
+- ✅ **Lid switch**: libinput switch events are handled and surfaced to config as `srd.on("lid_closed"/"lid_open", fn)`, so a session can lock and suspend on lid close.
+Previously there was no switch handling at all.
+- ✅ **Fullscreen** (`srd.window.fullscreen()`), **directional window move**
+  (`srd.window.move("left")`, swaps with the neighbour), **focus cycling** (`srd.window.next()`/`prev()`), **modifier+drag move/resize anywhere in a
+  window**, **modifier+scroll workspace switching**, and 8 more `XF86`
+  media/power keysyms.
+All were needed to port a real Hyprland config and none existed before.

 ## Not implemented anywhere yet

 All three protocols originally identified as blocking srdwm-wayland from